 Can someone please tell me what these are/ They are about the size of a pin head and run fast.
 They don't fly or jump.
-I have found a few on my window sill and the toilet paper roll.
-They also squish easily with light pressure.

 They could be spring tails.
 They are harmless.
 Frequent vacuuming will prevent a big infestation.

 You could take a few in a container to a garden center and they may be able to identify them for you and, give you instructions on how to get rid of them.
 Some pest control places will do this too.
 Or do a free inspection.
 The common small bugs found in houses are carpet beetles, fleas and bed bugs.

 Do you know what kind of bugs these are?
 They are in the bedroom, kitchen, and even in the bathroom.

 I think it's a beetle.
 Spray with any insecticide.